 The U.S. Centers for Disease Control and Prevention (CDC) recommends the following steps if you have any exposure to blood:

 Call your doctor right away.
-In some cases, medicine may be recommended and should be started right away.
+In some cases, medicine to prevent infection may be recommended and should be started right away.

 |Primary Medical Reviewer||William H. Blahd, Jr., MD, FACEP - Emergency Medicine|